About the Portland Harbor Cleanup Site

 Under EPA cleanup plan, contaminated sediments at the site will be addressed through dredging, capping, enhanced natural recovery, and monitored natural recovery.
 Approximately 394 acres of sediment, out of 2,190 total acres in the site, will be actively remediated with dredging and capping, including removal of over three million cubic yards of contaminated sediments.
 Approximately 1,774 acres of the site with lower contaminant levels are expected to recover naturally over time.

 Active cleanup construction work is expected to take about 13 years and cost $1 billion.
 Following the active cleanup construction phase, EPA expects a 100-fold reduction in contamination-related cancer and other serious risks.
 The river’s natural recovery process will further reduce these risks.

-In October 2018, the Willamette River Advocacy Group was officially awarded the EPA's Technical Assistance Grant (TAG) for Portland Harbor Region 10 Superfund Cleanup.
-The Grant was previously held by Willamette Riverkeeper and allowed them the funding to hire a...read more
+We want to congratulate the Willamette River Advocacy Group (WRAG) who was officially awarded the EPA’s Technical Assistance Grant (TAG) for Portland Region 10 Superfund cleanup.
+The grant allows the group funding to hire a Technical Advisor who can represent the...read more

 Retain the Record of Decision for the Portland Harbor Superfund Cleanup The Portland Harbor Community Advisory Group, Portland Harbor Community Coalition, North Willamette Watershed Council, Portland Audubon, Willamette Riverkeeper seek to retain the Record of...read more